virtualagc/virtualagc/yaShuttle/ported/README.md

 However, the original XPL form of the compiler *relied* upon the storage format being EBCDIC, because in processing (such as tokenization) it used the byte-codes of the characters, and it expected those byte codes to be EBCDIC.
 Therefore, my approach is simply to make sure that any processing which converts between characters and byte codes, or vice-versa, correctly translates between ASCII and EBCDIC.
 The conversion function that takes a character and converts it to a byte code is the built-in `BYTE()` function of XPL.
 In our recreation of the `BYTE()` function, therefore, it converts between ASCII and EBCDIC as needed.
 For example, `BYTE('a')` returns 0x81 (the EBCDIC code for 'a') rather than 0x61 (the ASCII code for 'a').
 Similarly, a usage like `BYTE(s, 2, b)` that replaces the string character `s[2]` by the character with byte-value `b`, expects `b` to be an EBCDIC code.
 For example `BYTE('hello', 2, 0x81)` returns `'healo'`.

-# Mysteries and Inferences

-There's a reasonably-significant amount of syntax in the XPL source code that's not documented (as far as I can tell).
-Some is not that obvious, and my guesses are quite suspect.
-It's those suspicious cases I'll cover here.

-## Changes to Parameter Values Within Procedures
+# Changes to Parameter Values Within Procedures

 XPL documentation explicitly states [McKeeman section 6.14]: